LEGOPurpleBrick/PurpleBrick/README.md

 As the development of PurpleBrick progresses, more and more games will be better supported by it.
 Even if a game is currently completely unsupported, that might change in the future.

 # Installation
-In order to install PurpleBrick, head to the [releases](https://github.com/LEGOPurpleBrick/PurpleBrick/releases) and download the installer from the latest release.
+In order to install PurpleBrick, head to the [releases](https://github.com/LEGOPurpleBrick/PurpleBrick/releases) and download the .msi installer or .zip archive from the latest release.

-Once it gets downloaded, open the installer and follow the instructions on screen to install the program.
+If you download the .msi: Open the installer and follow the instructions on screen to install the program.
 Upon finishing installation, a shortcut for PurpleBrick will be placed on Your Desktop, as well as the Programs Menu.

-****Due to current issues with Windows Defender falsely recognizing PurpleBrick Installer as a virus, each release of PurpleBrick will also have the option to download the program in a .zip.**
-If you choose to download the .zip, once it gets downloaded extract the contents of it to a folder somewhere on your computer, then launch PurpleBrick.exe from there.
-If you download the program this way, you will need to repeat the same process with each new version.**
+By default, PurpleBrick will install itself in Program Files (x86)/LSRTools/PurpleBrick.

+If you download the .zip: Extract everything from the archive to a single location. **It is recommended that with each new version you delete/replace all the files from the previous version, otherwise there are no guarantees everything will work as intended.**

 PurpleBrick has a built-in update checker, when a new version is available, you will be notified upon opening the program.